 Medical Experience Plus Master’s Degree: A Prescription for Success

-It goes without saying that becoming a doctor in the United States requires an incredible amount hard work, talent, training and perseverance.
+It goes without saying that becoming a doctor in the United States requires an incredible amount of hard work, talent, training and perseverance.
 For foreign medical graduates, the pathway to becoming a practicing physician in America is even more challenging — even for those who are already certified to practice medicine in their home country.

 That’s because to practice in the U.S., foreign medical graduates (also called FMGs) must pass a grueling and costly series of licensure and residency requirements.
 The regimen is intended to ensure that foreign-trained physicians are qualified to provide safe and effective patient care, but critics contend that it ends up creating overwhelming barriers for capable doctors, at a time when the U.S. is suffering from a shortage of practicing physicians.

 The entire multi-year process can be so intense and time-consuming (up to eight years) — as well as extremely expensive — that many FMGs decide to seek other professional opportunities in the medical world.

 Why Health Care Informatics is a Good Career Choice for FMGs

 The good news is that there is a world of opportunity for foreign medical graduates to work in the United States.
 One career path that may hold the most promise of all for FMGs and others who want to make a difference in the medical field — health care informatics.

 The federally mandated transition to the use of electronic health records (EHRs) has made health informatics one of the nation’s fastest-growing job sectors.
 The rapid pace of change has also created a very real “skills gap” — as the growing number of good-paying health informatics jobs far outpaces the supply of qualified workers.